 - Watch other gouache painters, join challenges, find more gouache painting tips and practice practice practice!
 NO amount of theory will replace a good painting session and experimenting.
 Don’t know what to paint?
 Make a list of ideas and challenge yourself to paint every day.
 You will see enormous progress within one month.

 - Use water.
 Unlike acrylics, gouache is not afraid of water.
 A paintbrush dipped in water will create nice smooth opaque layers.
-To make washes or imitate watercolour, gradually mix water into your paint.
+To make washes or imitate watercolor, gradually mix water into your paint.
 If you feel like there is already too much water, you can always add some binding agent to the paint.

-Painting has never been boring, especially when so many different techniques exist.
 Now that you’ve learned multiple ways how to play with gouache, I hope that you got motivated to get started.
 Painting with gouache is a lot of fun, particularly when you have the best materials with you.